AdamHghs/Riggle/README.md

 ## Acknowledgments

 - Powered by the `tray-item` and `enigo` crates.
-- Icon design inspired by the creativity of the Rust and tech community.

 ---

-Keep your computer awake with Rusty Wiggle! 🐭
+Keep your computer awake with Riggle!